OnurKerimoglu/stocks_forecasting_live/README.md

 - [pre-commit](https://pre-commit.com/) hooks will be enabled by the last command above.
 Only the default hooks, private key detection and linting/formatting hooks are specified (see the [config](.pre-commit-config.yaml))

 ### Running the Training Pipeline

+#### Initiating the Orchestrator
-**Workflow orchestration** is handled by [prefect](https://www.prefect.io/) (will be installed as a dependency).
+is handled by [prefect](https://www.prefect.io/) (will be installed as a dependency).
 The workflow deployment comprise the following steps:
-- Start the prefect server: activate the .project venv on a terminal (see above), and issue `make prefect_serve` and on a browser, navigate to `http://localhost:8080` for the GUI.
+- Start the prefect server: activate the .project venv on a terminal (see above), and issue `make prefect_serve` (see the [Makefile](Makefile)).
+Then on a browser, navigate to `http://localhost:8080` to access the GUI.
 - Create a work pool: once the prefect server is running (previous step), open a new terminal, after activating the project venv, issue: `make prefect_create_workpool`.
 Note that this step is required only once, and will actually return an error if repeated
 - Deploy the training workflow and start the worker: once the server has started and a worker pool is created (previous 2 steps), issue `make prefect_deploy_train train_deployment_mode=dev`.
 Note that this command will call the [deploy_training_worfklow.py](deploy_training_workflow.py) script, which in turn will deploy the training workflow from the local filesystem as train_deployment_mode=dev in the make command (if train_deployment_mode=prod, the deployment will be made from (this) git repository, 'prod' branch.
-The deployed workflow can be seen in the GUI, Deployments tab, with 'Ready' status, once the worker has started (may take a few seconds)
+The deployed workflow can be seen in the GUI, Deployments tab, with 'Ready' status, once the worker has started (may take a few seconds).

+To stop the worker, and the prefect server, hit Ctrl+C in the respective terminals.
+See [here](./documentation/documentation.md#workflow-orchestration) for the details on workflow orchestration.

+#### Experiment Tracking and Model Registry
+is handled by [mlflow](https://mlflow.org/).
+To activate mlflow server, simply open a new terminal, activate the venv and issue `make mlflow_serve` (see the [Makefile](Makefile)).
+On a browser, navigate to `http://localhost:5000` to access the Mlflow GUI.
+To stop the server, hit Ctrl+C on the terminal.
+See [here](./documentation/documentation.md#experiment-tracking-and-model-registry) for the details on experiment tracking and model registry.

+#### Manually Triggering an Experiment on the Training Pipeline

 If the deploy_training_workflow.py is not changed before deployment, the workflow will be deployed in dev mode, and without schedules, otherwise with a weekly schedule.
 In any case, a manual run can be triggered, e.g., on the GUI, Deployments tab, 'Play' button on the top-right corner.
-Two parameters can be optionally set via 'Custom Run':
+Three parameters can be optionally set via 'Custom Run':
   - test_mode (default: True): raw_data will not be removed after execution
   - use_sample_tickers_for_training (default: True): Only two tickers (['AMZN', 'APPL']) will be used to train the model (these two tickers will be used for the model evaluation anyway, independent of the selection here)
-- To stop the worker, and the prefect server, hit Ctrl+C in the respective terminals

-See [here](./documentation/documentation.md#workflow-orchestration) for the details on workflow orchestration.
+  - select_only_latest (default: True): if True, the best model run will be selected only among runs from the current date, i.e., ignoring the previous runs